ubcgif/2024-cowan-etal-roundup/README.md

-# template-repository-conference
-template repository for conference proceedings
+# Airborne Natural Source Electromagnetics for an Arbitrary Base Station